-The NZFC's commitment to Tangata Whenua under Te Rautaki is to work in partnership with Māori to better support the development and progression of Māori talent.
-The Rautaki Māori team provide input and support in this process to enable improved consideration of Māori content and creatives in your project and team and the development of Māori talent across all funds of NZFC.
+The NZFC's commitment to Tangata Whenua under Te Rautaki [Link] is to work in partnership with Māori to better support the development and progression of Māori talent.

-Diversity, inclusion, and equality
+Diversity, inclusion and equality

-The NZFC is committed to providing opportunities and support for women and those from diverse and/or underrepresented communities.
-We strongly encourage applicants to champion the aspirations and principles of NZFC's He Ara Whakaurunga Kanorau | Diversity and Inclusion Strategy within your project.
+The NZFC is committed to providing opportunities and support for women and those from a-diverse and/or underrepresented community.